craftcms/docs/docs/4.x/plugins.md

 If you’ve disallowed admin changes in production, you will only be able to install plugins from the control panel in your local development environment.
 :::

-To access the Plugin Store from the control panel, click **Plugin Store** from the main navigation.
+To access the Plugin Store from the control panel, click **Plugin Store** from the global navigation menu.
 From there you can browse through the various plugin categories and curated lists to discover new plugins.

 ![The Craft Plugin Store](./images/plugin-store.png)